-Standing in front of a mirror in June, getting ready, I found myself displeased with how my clothes fit.
-I sighed, wishing I had bought something new to wear for family photos.
+Standing in front of a mirror, all I saw was clothes that didn’t fit.
+Sighing, I wished I had something new to wear for family photos.

 The image I saw mirrored my own self image, not just my outward appearance: